 … Oh, look; I’m not going to rob you, and I’m not going to kidnap your parakeets, your cats, or your daughters.

 PETER: Oh, I thought you lived in the Village.

 JERRY: What were you trying to do?
 Make sense out of things?
 Bring order?
 The old pigeon hole bit?
 Well, that’s easy; I’ll tell you.
 I live in a four-storey brownstone rooming-house on the upper West Side between Columbus Avenue and Central Park West.
 I live on the top floor; rear; west.
 It’s a laughably small room, and one of my walls is made of beaverboard; this beaverboard separates my room from another laughably small room, so I assume that the two rooms were once one room, a small room, but not necessarily laughable.

-For THE STORY OF JERRY AND THE DOG!, Allan has found an excellent solution.
-It’s an extremely long monologue, so he sets the entire room in total dark, and he turns on the tape recorder where he has registered the whole speech.
-It was spell-binding, sitting in the dark, listening to Allan’s baritone voice telling the long story
+For THE STORY OF JERRY AND THE DOG!, Allyn has found an excellent solution.
+It’s an extremely long monologue, so he sets the entire room in total darkness, and he turns on the tape recorder where he has registered the entire speech.
+It was spell-binding, sitting in the dark, listening to Allyn’s baritone voice telling the long story

 And so the play develops into the final scenes with “Move over.”
 On the bench where Jerry has finally sat down, after just standing still and then walking around.
 And then again “Move over!”, until Jerry finally manages to get Peter to kill him.

 At the end of the play the audience exploded in applause, that seemed to never stop.